infosec-littlehunter/Darkcoder-AgentCLI/README.md

 ## 🎯 Why DarkCoder?

-- **🔒 Security-First Design**: Built from the ground up for cybersecurity operations with specialized tools and workflows
+- **🔒 Security-First Design**: Built from the ground up for cybersecurity operations with specialized workflows
 - **🌐 Multi-Provider Support**: Works with OpenAI, Qwen, DashScope, and other AI providers - no vendor lock-in
+- **🛠️ MCP-First Security Tooling**: Transitioned deep operations (Reverse Engineering, Vuln Hunting) to external MCP servers for isolation and flexibility
-- **🛠️ Integrated Security Tools**: Built-in Shodan, Censys, URLScan, VirusTotal, bug bounty platforms, and OSINT tools
+- **📡 Built-in Threat Intelligence**: Native integration for VirusTotal, Censys, URLScan, VulnDB, and malware sandboxes
 - **🎯 Predictive Security Operations**: Advanced scenario prediction and autonomous execution capabilities
-- **🔧 Extensible Architecture**: Custom tools via MCP (Model Context Protocol) and plugin system
 - **💻 Terminal-First Workflow**: Designed for security professionals who live in the terminal

 ---